digipost/signering-docs/source/client-integration/buy-enterprise-certificates.rst

 Buy enterprise certificates
 ***************************

 As a sending organization, you must authenticate with an enterprise certificate issued by Buypass or Commfides.
 You will need a test certificate and a production certificate.
+These must be in the RSA format.

 Test environment
 ###########################